konnov/protocols-made-fun/_posts/2025-03-09-random-walks.md

 </figure>

-In the experiments, I am using a custom framework to represent the above **specifications as programs** that makes it easy to experiment with different search procedures.
+In the experiments, I am using a custom framework to represent the above **specifications-as-code** that makes it easy to experiment with different search procedures.
 To make sure that these specifications faithfully represent the original TLA<sup>+</sup> specifications, I do the following:

  1. do a code review (obviously),

- 1. automatically translate the programmatic specifications to TLA<sup>+</sup>
-   and check them with TLC,
+ 1. automatically translate the specifications to TLA<sup>+</sup> and check them with TLC,

  1. run a custom-tailored model checker to compute the number of distinct states and check the invariants.